Rules for the 2017 Club Photo International Photo Competition

 3.4 All photos submitted must have been taken by the participant himself/herself.

 3.5 Photos should neither violate the rights of a third party, nor contain offensive content.

 3.7 The organizers have the right to exclude photos if they do not conform to the above conditions.

 4. JUDGING AND PRIZES

-4.1 Judging will be conducted by the President of CPI and professional photographers.
+4.1 Judging will be conducted by the President of CPI and professional photographers or media professionals.